bravery9/pen300/tj_null/bashed/readme.md

 so bashed shall remain unconquered.

-looking for more ad machines
+looking for more ad machines. sure.